 What to Do

 Camp out in the Sahara, taking a camel ride at sunset: just be sure to bring warm clothing so that you'll be comfortable around the campfire.
-Or plan a hiking adventure in the Rif Mountains or High Atlas Mountains.
-As long as you have the proper gear—you could see snow at higher elevations—it's a wonderful time of year to get off the beaten path and explore some of Morocco's lesser-known trails and Berber villages.
+Or plan a hiking adventure in the Rif or High Atlas mountains.
+As long as you have the proper gear, you can see snow at higher elevations.
+It's a wonderful time of year to get off the beaten path and explore some of Morocco's lesser-known trails and Berber villages.

 March is also a good time for cultural sightseeing in the northern imperial cities, as tourist numbers are relatively low and you're unlikely to encounter huge crowds at popular sights.

-International Nomads Festival.
-This three-day festival, which takes place in a remote Saharan village called M’Hamid El Ghizlane, celebrates nomadic culture.
+International Nomads Festival, M'Hamid El Ghizlane.
+This three-day festival, which takes place in the remote Saharan village, celebrates nomadic culture.
 The open-air event features local musicians, dancers, writers, and craftspeople, plus traditional food and educational workshops.
-Dates vary, but the festival usually happens towards the end of the month.
+Dates vary, but the festival usually happens toward the end of the month.

-Morocco Grand Tour from Rabat: Imperial Cities & Coastal Towns.
-Take advantage of the great weather along Morocco's coast in March to try this nine-day itinerary that starts in the capital city of Rabat.
-Stops include the Rif Mountains, the blue city of Chefchaouen, historic Fes, and busy Marrakech, plus a seaside stay in Essaouira and visits to other coastal towns.
+Morocco Grand Tour from Rabat: Imperial Cities & Coastal Towns - 9 Days.
+Take advantage of the great weather along Morocco's coast in March to try this itinerary that starts in the capital city of Rabat.
+Stops include the Rif mountains, the blue city of Chefchaouen, historic Fes, and busy Marrakesh, plus a seaside stay in Essaouira and visits to other coastal towns.

-Marrakech, Grand Desert Tour, Hiking & the Coast.
-Ocean breezes and fresh seafood are just a few of the perks of this ten-day itinerary that takes you to Marrakech, hiking in the Atlas Mountains, camping out under the stars in the Sahara, overnighting with a Berber family.
+Marrakesh, Grand Desert Tour, Hiking & the Coast.
+Ocean breezes and fresh seafood are just a few of the perks of this ten-day itinerary that takes you to Marrakesh, hiking in the Atlas mountains, camping out under the stars in the Sahara, and overnighting with a Berber family.
 Coastal Essaouira is the relaxing final stop on the trip.

 More Helpful Information